johnrhanzel/Code-Challenges-JSFCC/README.md

  This is the compilation of the FreeCodeCamp JavaScript Codes

  Note:
- - The code that you will see here is only some of the coding challenges that I find difficult to solve.
+ - The code that you will see here is only some of the coding challenges.
 I hope that it will help some of the beginners in the field.

 1. Basics of JavaScript
 2. ES6